 When Yaw P is right the spin should be clean and snappy.

 As mentioned, “I” is there to prevent drift, but excessive yaw “I” can introduce instability and actually reduces responsiveness.
 Yaw “I” should never be higher than is needed to prevent drift.

 If nothing is wrong, just leave Yaw I at default.

 If D SetPoint Weight is high, the quad would feel more locked in but more robotic as well.
 If it’s low, the quad feels more smooth but a bit loose and sluggish.

 I personally prefer 0.6 which is a good balance.

 Rates and expo are just as important to quad’s flight performance and control.

-It’s a common question we see a lot on Youtube.
-But IMO it’s pretty meaningless to copy someone’s else PID for your quad.
-Every quad is unique in some way: motor, props, ESC, FC, weight distribution, COG, frame… Even the climates are different where people are flying, so the resulted PID values are going to be different too.
+It’s pretty meaningless to use someone else’s PID on your quad.
+Every quad is unique in some way: motor, propellers, ESC, FC, weight distribution, COG, frame… Even the wind speed and climates are different where we are flying, so the ideal PID values are going to be different too.